EliZuniga/ANGM-2305-Final-Project-proposal.md/README.md

 # Challenges
 * Learn more about the interactive features of the Pygame library, for example mouse input.
-* Make sure that the game can call a draw on its own when both the players get to a point where the game is not winnable.
+* Make sure that the game can call a draw on its own when both the players get to a point where the game is not winnabl